Data Training Webinars

 Did you know the U.S. exported a record $150.1 billion in agricultural goods in 2020?
 These exports generated a total of $304.4 billion of income in the U.S. economy and supported a total of 1.13 million jobs.
 USDA's Economic Research Service's Agricultural Trade Multipliers provide annual estimates of employment and output effects of trade in farm and food products on the U.S. economy.
 When expressed as multipliers, these effects reflect the amount of economic activity and jobs generated by agricultural exports.

-In this webinar, ERS Economist Wendy Zeng presented the highlights and potential takeaways from the ATM data product, an overview of what ATM is used for, and walked participants through how to use the online calculator.
+In this webinar, ERS Economist Wendy Zeng presents the highlights and potential takeaways from the ATM data product, an overview of what ATM is used for, and walked participants through how to use the online calculator.

 2021 Data Training Webinars